vanhoangkha/Networking-fundamentals/Day07_IPv4_Addressing_Part1.md

 # 7. IPv4 ADDRESSING : PART 1

-OSI MODEL - NETWORK LAYER (Layer 3)
+OSI MODEL - Mạng LAYER (Layer 3)

 - Provides connectivity between end hosts on DIFFERENT networks (ie: outside of the LAN)
 - Provides logical addressing (IP addresses)
 - Provides path selection between SOURCE and DESTINATION
 - ROUTERS operate at LAYER 3

-ROUTING
+Định tuyến

 SWITCHES (Layer 2 Devices) do no separate different networks.
 They connect and EXPAND networks within the same LAN.

-By adding a ROUTER, however, between two SWITCHES, you create a SPLIT in the network; each with it's own network IP address.
+By adding a Router, however, between two SWITCHES, you create a SPLIT in the Mạng; each with it's own Mạng Địa chỉ IP.

 Example:
 192.168.1.0/24 (255.255.255.0)